From 2011 to 2015 inclusive NetHui was a single, annual, national event. In 2016 a Regional NetHui Roadtrip was introduced.

 After community consultation, it was decided to support NetHui on an alternating cycle beginning in 2017: a National NetHui every two years, and NetHui roadtrips in the in-between years.

-In March/April 2018, individuals, organisations, and networks from around New Zealand are invited to submit ideas for a one-day NetHui in their town via this Trip Planning form.
-The InternetNZ NetHui team will use all of the feedback and ideas to select three cities for the 2018 roadtrip.
-Factors considered when selecting cities include access to an appropriate venue, sufficient interested partners on the ground, and geographical diversity.
+In March/April 2018, individuals, organisations, and networks from around New Zealand were invited to submit ideas for a one-day NetHui in their town.
+The InternetNZ NetHui team used all of the feedback and ideas to select three locations for the 2018 roadtrip.
+Factors considered when selecting locations include access to an appropriate venue, sufficient interested partners on the ground, and geographical diversity.

-In May 2018, we will announce the three selected cities and dates, and open a Get Involved form for each event.
-Prospective attendees are invited to submit ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
+Prospective attendees are now invited to get involved by submitting ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
 The NetHui team will work with local partners to tailor and build the programme for each event, connecting people with similar interests to ensure the day is about the issues that matter most to the local community.

 NetHui is about discussions, not presentations - participants set topics and lead conversations amongst all of the attendees.
 While there are plenary sessions with keynote speakers to bring participants together at the beginning and end of each day, most of a NetHui is dedicated to breakout sessions, often with multiple sessions running concurrently.
 This format deliberately creates smaller groups so more voices can be heard.